rhevm-qe-automation/ovirt-ansible/roles/ovirt-engine-rename/README.md

 Requirements
 ------------

-- Preinstalled clean environment with configured repositories and a working engine installation
+- preinstalled clean environment with configured repositories and a working engine installation
-- to have internally resolvable hostname using which we change the engine hostname to the new one
+- To have internally resolvable hostname using which we change the engine hostname to the new one

 Role Variables
 --------------

-- `engine_new_fqdn`: would be the new engine-name that you want
+- `ovirt_engine_rename_new_fqdn`: would be the new engine-name that you want

 Example Playbook
 ----------------